To run or cycle, that is the question...

 In general, both treadmills and stationary bikes come in a wide variety of models via multiple brands at different and comparable price points.
 If you're trying to decide between a treadmill and a stationary bike, you'll want to consider what's best for your body and what you enjoy doing more.
 If you're a runner and/or walker and have healthy knees and joints, then you'd most likely prefer a treadmill over a stationary bike.
 If you have sensitive knees and joints and love to cycle, then a stationary bike is the way to go.

 I love both of the products featured above and feel that they're at the top of their class as far as ratings, features, quality, and affordability goes.
 Both treadmills and stationary bikes will provide great workouts, a myriad of health benefits, and come at varying price points that can accommodate every budget.
-Plus, they can both be used in the home, which is great now that a lot of are working remotely.
+Plus, they can both be used in the home, which is great now that a lot of us are working remotely.

 Let's break it down